 Why it exists

 - One receiver.
-Point every provider — Stripe, GitHub, Resend, whatever — at one place.
-You get one stream to listen on and one shape to code against.
+Point every provider — Stripe, GitHub, Resend, Linear, whatever — at one place.
+Your agent listens on one stream, one shape, no per-source parsing.

-webhook.receivedoremail.receivedtoday, more later.
-Branch onevent.typeand move on. - Built-in durability.
-Signature verification, per-provider rate limits, replay from the dashboard, and a full delivery log out of the box.
+event.prompt_ready) that’s already shaped for an LLM.
+The raw payload stays onevent.datawhen your code needs exact values. - Built-in durability.
+Signature verification, rate limits, replay from the dashboard, and a full delivery log out of the box.
+Events your agent drops can be replayed with one click.

 What you get

-event.reply(text="…")inside a handler and we route the response back on the channel the event arrived on.
-Email threading works automatically. - Dashboard.
-Live events feed, delivery log, channels, endpoints, API keys, billing — everything operable without touching code.
+- Dashboard.
+Live events feed, delivery log, channels, endpoints, API keys, billing.
+Everything operable without writing code.

 - Replay.
-Re-deliver any historical event to your service from the dashboard.
+Re-deliver any historical event to your agent from the dashboard — recover gracefully when a model goes off the rails.

 Who it’s for